CrazySerGo/matic-docs/docs/supernets/polybft.md

 ## Consensus protocol: PolyBFT

-The consensus protocol uses the IBFT consensus engine and proof-of-stake architecture to seal blocks, provide specific network capabilities, and govern the network.
+The consensus protocol uses the IBFT consensus engine and proof-of-stake architecture to seal blocks, provide specific network capabilities and govern the network.
 The consensus engine works with a set of core smart contracts that implements a staking solution and incentivization scheme which defines all the network's proof-of-stake rules.